iechor/docs/content/storage/_index.md

 for the following types of use case:

 - Sharing configuration files from the host machine to containers.
-This is how Docker provides DNS resolution to containers by default, by mounting `/etc/resolv.conf` from the host machine into each container.
+This is how iEchor provides DNS resolution to containers by default, by mounting `/etc/resolv.conf` from the host machine into each container.

-- Sharing source code or build artifacts between a development environment on the Docker host and a container.
-For instance, you may mount a Maven `target/` directory into a container, and each time you build the Maven project on the Docker host, the container gets access to the rebuilt artifacts.
+- Sharing source code or build artifacts between a development environment on the iEchor host and a container.
+For instance, you may mount a Maven `target/` directory into a container, and each time you build the Maven project on the iEchor host, the container gets access to the rebuilt artifacts.

-  If you use Docker for development this way, your production Dockerfile would copy the production-ready artifacts directly into the image, rather than relying on a bind mount.
+  If you use iEchor for development this way, your production iEchorfile would copy the production-ready artifacts directly into the image, rather than relying on a bind mount.

-- When the file or directory structure of the Docker host is guaranteed to be consistent with the bind mounts the containers require.
+- When the file or directory structure of the iEchor host is guaranteed to be consistent with the bind mounts the containers require.

 ## Good use cases for tmpfs mounts